-This is due to the reason (or one of the reasons) below, and does not indicate malfunction.
+This is due to one of the reasons below, and does not indicate malfunction.
 Simply wait until normal hand movement resumes.

-- The watch is recovering from a power saving state.
+The watch is recovering from a power saving state.

-Power Saving Function - A time calibration signal is being received and the time setting is being adjusted.
+O Power Saving Function

+A time calibration signal is being received and the time setting is being adjusted.